defold/doc/docs/ko/manuals/bob.md

     --use-async-build-server             Use an async build process for the build server (when using
                                          native extensions)
+    --use-lua-bytecode-delta             Use byte code delta compression
+                                         when building for multiple
+                                         architectures
     --use-uncompressed-lua-source        Use uncompressed and unencrypted
                                          Lua source code instead of byte
                                          code